Loaded Baked Potato Salad

 Instructions

-• Step 3: In a large bowl, combine the slightly cooled potatoes, crumbled bacon, sour cream, mayonnaise, cheddar cheese, chives, milk, salt, and pepper.
-Gently toss to coat the potatoes evenly.
+• Step 2: In a large bowl, combine the sour cream, mayonnaise, shredded cheese, crumbled bacon, and chopped chives.
+Season with salt and pepper.

-• Step 4: Serve the loaded baked potato salad warm or chilled.
-Garnish with additional chives, if desired.
+• Step 4: Serve chilled or at room temperature, garnished with additional bacon and chives if desired.

 Keywords: Loaded Baked Potato Salad